171st Rifle Division: Breaking into Berlin

 The commander of the 525th now reinforced the battalion with a battery of 76mm regimental guns and an additional 6 45mm guns.
 The battalion forced the Panke and attacked along the north bank, clearing further buildings, then turned south and recrossed the river.
 It now attacked to the west, bypassing the residential areas by moving through the Schlosspark, which was defended by volkssturm from trenches and foxholes.
 This proceeded rapidly, in part due to the artillery support.
 By 1000 hours the park was taken, and the battalion was several hundred metres from the junction of Kaiserin-Augusta-Straße and Grabbeallee.
 The battalion commander now carried out a 30-minute reconnaissance and determined that a group of buildings near the junction, which had been turned into a strongpoint and blocked the road to Schoenholtz, would have to be taken.
 Two companies would outflank it from the north and south.
 One company would be supported by eight guns and the other by four.

 At noon a 10-minute artillery bombardment by part of 357th Regiment began, and under this cover the flanking maneuvers began.
 The companies linked up 200m west of the buildings and then turned east, apart from a covering force, and began to storm the strongpoint.
 The battle lasted 30 minutes and in the end 80 German soldiers were killed and 30 taken prisoner.
 The battalion continued its advance to the west and took Schoenholtz by 1400; in the day's fighting it lost 14 men killed or wounded.
 During the day Kuznetsov committed the 7th Rifle Corps from second echelon.

 9th Tank Corps returned to its role in support of 3rd Shock on April 23, in addition to 1st Mechanized and 12th Guards Tanks.
 In intense fighting the Army and its supporting forces cleared a number of city blocks and reached the LichtenbergWittenau railroad.
 The following day the Army was directed to continue its attack in the northwestern part of the city, with the objective of reaching the Spree River on a sector from Siemensstadt to Lichtenberg station, facing tough resistance from defenders in Berlin's 7th, 8th, and 1st Sectors.
-An advance of 8km was obtained, which effectively cleared the northwestern part of the city, and on its right flank reached the BerlinSpandauer Schifffarts Canal, seizing bridgeheads on the south bank with the 207th Division.
+An advance of 8 km was obtained, which effectively cleared the northwestern part of the city, and on its right flank reached the BerlinSpandauer Schifffarts Canal, seizing bridgeheads on the south bank with the 207th Division.
 At noon on April 25 the encirclement of the city was completed when 47th Army linked up with 1st Ukrainian Front's 4th Guards Tank Army.
 Throughout the day 3rd Shock was effectively stalled in intense fighting, with several blocks being taken in the eastern part of Siemensstadt.